kubernetes/kubernetes/docs/admin/kubeadm_alpha_phase_preflight_master.md

 Run master pre-flight checks, functionally equivalent to what implemented by kubeadm init.

-Alpha Disclaimer: this command is currently alpha but, please try it out and give us feedback!
+Alpha Disclaimer: this command is currently alpha.

 ```
 kubeadm alpha phase preflight master